Nepal: Federal Democratic Republic of Nepal (2008–present)

-Between March and June 2025, a half-dozen pro-monarchy protests took place in Kathmandu, in favour of restoring the old Kingdom of Nepal, with the former King Gyanendra Bir Bikram Shah as its head.
+Between March and June 2025, a half-dozen pro-monarchy protests took place in Kathmandu, in favour of restoring the old Kingdom of Nepal, with the former King Gyanendra as its head.

-On 19 February 2025, a public holiday commemorating the 1951 Revolution, Shah delivered a video speech which discussed widespread frustrations with the ruling communist government.
+On 19 February 2025, a public holiday commemorating the 1951 revolution, Gyanendra delivered a video speech which discussed widespread frustrations with the ruling communist government.
 While he stopped short of explicitly calling for a restoration of the monarchy, the speech's emphasis on unity and sacrifice was interpreted by some as hinting at a possible royal revival.

-On 9 March 2025, thousands of supporters welcomed Shah as he arrived in Kathmandu.
+On 9 March 2025, thousands of supporters welcomed Gyanendra as he arrived in Kathmandu.
 A spokesperson for the pro-monarchy Rastriya Prajatantra Party stated the turnout "shows how frustrated the people are with the present government, and they are in search of an alternative to the present system."

-In September 2025, widespread protests over a social media ban and economic inequality led to rioting that killed or injured dozens of people, damaged Parliament and other buildings, and brought about the resignation of Prime Minister KP Sharma Oli, who fled the country.
-In response to the crisis, the Nepali army assumed control of nationwide security and engaged in talks with protest leaders, who selected former chief justice Sushila Karki as interim prime minister.
+In September 2025, widespread protests over a social media ban and economic inequality led to rioting that killed or injured dozens of people, damaged Parliament and other buildings, and brought about the resignation of prime minister K. P. Sharma Oli, who fled Kathmandu and sought refuge with the Nepali Army.
+In response to the crisis, the army assumed control of nationwide security and engaged in talks with protest leaders, who selected former chief justice Sushila Karki as interim prime minister.

+On 27 March 2026, Balendra Shah was sworn in as Nepal's prime minister after a landslide victory of his party, Rastriya Swatantra Party (RSP), in the March general election.